-Since the program's inception, Zonta has given 721 awards (includes international awards) totaling US$621,750 to 629 young women from 51 countries.
+Since the program's inception, Zonta has given 763 awards (includes international awards) totaling US$693,750 to 661 young women from 53 countries.

 List of Recipients' Schools/Institutes by Country | pdf

-Established in 1990 by Past International President Leneen Forde, the Young Women in Public Affairs Award honors young women of age 16 to 19, who demonstrate a commitment to leadership in public policy, government and volunteer organizations.
+Established in 1990 by Past International President Leneen Forde, the Young Women in Public Affairs Award honors young women, ages 16-19, who demonstrate a commitment to leadership in public policy, government and volunteer organizations.
 The program operates at the Zonta club, district/region and international levels.
 Zonta clubs provide awards for club recipients, and district/region and international awards are funded by the Zonta International Foundation.
-District recipients receive US$1,000, and ten international recipients are selected from the district/region recipients to receive awards of US$4,000 each.
+District recipients receive US$1,000, and 10 international recipients are selected from the district/region recipients to receive awards of US$4,000 each.

-Women of age 16-19 on 1 April each year, living in a Zonta district/region, or a citizen of a Zonta country, who demonstrate evidence of the following, are eligible to apply.
+Women, ages 16-19 on 1 April each year, living in a Zonta district/region, or a citizen of a Zonta country, who demonstrate evidence of the following, are eligible to apply.
 Note that applicants from geographic areas within a Zonta district/region where no clubs are located will be considered and also eligible to apply for the district/region Award.
 Z and Golden Z club members are also eligible to apply.
-Family members of Zontians and/or family members of employees of Zonta International or the Zonta International Foundation are eligible to apply for the Award, provided that no member of the applicant’s family is a member of the Young Women in Public Affairs (YWPA) Award Committee reviewing the applications at any level of Zonta.
+Classified members and employees of Zonta International and Zonta International Foundation, and their family members, are not eligible to apply for the Awards.

 The application must start with a Zonta club.
 All application materials must be received at a Zonta club by the printed deadline.
 Zonta clubs select one application to send to the district governor/region representative.
 A district/region evaluating committee reviews the applications and selects one applicant per district/region to submit to Zonta International Headquarters.
 The Zonta International YWPA Award Committee recommends ten international recipients from the district/region applications to the Zonta International Board.
 After approval by the Zonta International Board, the Zonta International Foundation provides awards and certificates to the district/region, and international recipients. >>Locate a Zonta Club Near You